ace-tn/ace-tn/README.md

 # Ace-TN
-Corner-transfer matrix renormalizization of infinite projected entangled-pair states with GPU acceleration.
+Library for efficient simulation of infinite projected entangled-pair states (iPEPS) based on the corner-transfer matrix renormalization group (CTMRG) method with GPU acceleration.
 To install, use
 ```bash
 pip install -e .
 ```